Balladebits/Balladebits/README.md

 I'm An Asocial and Introvert (I only talk to Really Close friends,aside from that,posibly i'm not going to respond)

-I don't trust Ppl just like that Don't send me friend request without at least chat with me.)
+I hardly trust Ppl,Don't send me friend requests without at least chat with me.

 Minors,Pkmn Fans and Vegans DNI